KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 [KeyboardKit Pro][Pro] unlocks a ``StandardDictationService`` and a ``StandardKeyboardDictationService`` when you register a valid license.

-These services implement the keyboard dictation flow described above with a few simple steps and minimum action required from your side.
+The ``StandardDictationService`` can be used to perform in-app dictation, while the ``StandardKeyboardDictationService`` can be used to perform dictation from a keyboard, as described above.

+KeyboardKit Pro also unlocks additional tools that make keyboard dictation effortless.

-This is all you have to do to get keyboard dictation working in your app.
+This is all you have to do to get keyboard dictation working in your app:

-### 1. Set up permissions in the app
+### 1. Set up required permissions

-Before you can perform dictation in the app, you must add these keys to your `Info.plist`, otherwise the app will crash:
+Before you can use dictation, you must add these keys to your app's' `Info.plist`:

 ```
 <key>NSMicrophoneUsageDescription</key>